Pure $\Sigma_2$-Elementarity beyond the Core: Introduction

 As explained above, we developed an expressive ordinal arithmetic in \cite{W07a} on the basis of Skolem hull term systems for initial segments $\tauinf:=\Tt\cap\Om^{>\tau}$ of $\On$, that was further extended in \cite{CWa}, \cite{CWc}, and \cite{W18}.
-The following definition transfinitely iterates the closure under $\tau\mapsto\tauinf=\Tt\cap\Om^{>\tau}$ continuously through all of $\On$. \begin{defi}[modified 9.1 of \cite{W07a}] Let $(\ups_\iota)_{\iota\in\On}$ be the sequence defined by \begin{enumerate} \item $\ups_0:=0$, \item $\ups_{\xi+1}:=\ups_\xi^\infty=\T^{\ups_\xi}\cap\Om^{>\ups_\xi}$, \item $\ups_\la:=\sup\{\ups_\iota\mid\iota<\la\}$ for $\la\in\Lim$, i.e.\ $\la$ a limit ordinal. \end{enumerate} \end{defi} In Corollary 5.10 of \cite{W07b} we have shown that the maximal $<_1$-chain in $\Ronepl$ is $\Image(\ups)\setminus\{0\}$.
-The results from \cite{W07b}, \cite{W07c}, and Sections 5 and 6 from \cite{CWa} were applied in a case study for an ordinal analysis of $\operatorname{ID}_{<\om}$, \cite{Pae}, following Buchholz' style of operator-controlled derivations \cite{B92}.
+The following definition transfinitely iterates the closure under $\tau\mapsto\tauinf=\Tt\cap\Om^{>\tau}$ continuously through all of $\On$.
+Note that we have chosen the Greek lowercase letter $\ups$ (upsilon) in order to avoid ambiguity of notation. \begin{defi}[modified 9.1 of \cite{W07a}] Let $(\ups_\iota)_{\iota\in\On}$ be the sequence defined by \begin{enumerate} \item $\ups_0:=0$, \item $\ups_{\xi+1}:=\ups_\xi^\infty=\T^{\ups_\xi}\cap\Om^{>\ups_\xi}$, \item $\ups_\la:=\sup\{\ups_\iota\mid\iota<\la\}$ for $\la\in\Lim$, i.e.\ $\la$ a limit ordinal. \end{enumerate} \end{defi} In Corollary 5.10 of \cite{W07b} we have shown that the maximal $<_1$-chain in $\Ronepl$ is $\Image(\ups)\setminus\{0\}$.
+The results from \cite{W07b}, \cite{W07c}, and from Sections 5 and 6 of \cite{CWa} were applied in a case study for an ordinal analysis of $\operatorname{ID}_{<\om}$, \cite{Pae}, following Buchholz' style of operator-controlled derivations \cite{B92}.
 Proof-theoretic analysis based on patterns as originally intended by Carlson uses $\be$-logic \cite{Cb}.
-The intrinsic semantic content via the notion of elementary substructure directly on the ordinals in connection with their immediate combinatorial characterization and the concise elegance of their definition on the one hand, and the remarkable intricacies in their calculation, revealing mathematical depth not yet fully understood, on the other hand, create the impression that patterns contribute to the quest for natural well-orderings, cf.\ \cite{F}.
+As we pointed out in \cite{W}, the intrinsic semantic content via the notion of elementary substructure directly on the ordinals in connection with their immediate combinatorial characterization and the concise elegance of their definition on the one hand, and the remarkable intricacies in their calculation, revealing mathematical depth not yet fully understood, on the other hand, create the impression that patterns contribute to the quest for natural well-orderings, cf.\ \cite{F}.